Hovering

 Trick Description

-Hovering requires ISG.
-As you may have noticed, ISG prevents you from falling off edges when on the ground.
-When you shield damage in the air, the game temporarily places Link in the grounded state before he starts falling.
-Since ISG doesn't allow Link to start falling when on the ground, it makes Link stick in the air if he shields damage while not on the ground.
+Hovering uses the feature of ISG which prevents you from falling off edges when on the ground.
+When you shield a damage source in the air, the game temporarily places Link in the grounded state before he starts falling.
+Since ISG doesn't allow Link to start falling when on the ground, Link remains stuck in the air.
+From this position, link may do another backflip to hover higher.

 How To